The goals of this chapter are to:

 |Sample ID||Color||Hardness||Cleavage||Mineral Name|

-Rocks are what most people think of when they hear “geology”.
+Rocks are what most people think of when they hear “geology.”
 Rocks are made up of different minerals, and in some cases, just one mineral.
 Minerals in rocks can be difficult to identify, though.
 Even upper-level geology majors and practicing geoscientists can have trouble identifying minerals in rocks.
-Nonetheless, it is an essential skill to practice because it serves as one of the primary ways we can identify rocks.
+Nonetheless, it is an essential skill to practice because it serves as one of the primary ways to identify rocks.
 When geologists go into the field to study rocks, one of the first things they do is get up close and personal with the rock, usually with a hand lens, and identify what minerals are present.
 Let’s practice with a simple exercise on identifying some common minerals in rocks in Exercise 2.2.

 Your instructor will provide you with a selection of different rock samples.
 From the list of minerals in Table 2.3 below, indicate which rock sample(s) contain those minerals by filling out the “Rock Sample” column.

 Based on how rocks are formed, geologists classify them into three basic types: igneous, sedimentary, and metamorphic.
 Igneous rocks form when or lava cools and solidifies.
-Minerals start to crystallize as the magma cools and they interlock with each other in random orientations.
+Minerals start to crystallize as the magma cools, and they interlock with each other in random orientations.
 Sedimentary rocks form when broken pieces of other rocks from weathering processes get cemented together.
 They can also form when minerals precipitate out of a solution, typically water, and are cemented together through sedimentary processes.
 Metamorphic rocks are pre-existing rocks that are altered by heat and pressure.
 Metamorphism often results in some type of pattern or orientation to the minerals, called foliation.

 Your instructor will provide you with a selection of unknown rocks.
 Using what you know about how each rock type forms, determine the rock type for each of your unknown samples and fill in Table 2.4.